kollero/Beaglebone/README.md

 to check if it really works cannot use speaker-test since it doesn't support 24bit...

-reboot and check if it works with: speaker-test -t sine -f 10000 -c 1 -r 48000
+//reboot and check if it works with: speaker-test -t sine -f 10000 -c 1 -r 48000